- There were around 4,900 new cases of myeloma in the UK in 2012, that’s around 14 people every day.

 - Myeloma accounts for 1% of all new cases in the UK (2012).

-- Myeloma is the 16th most common cancer in women with around 2,100 new cases diagnosed in the UK in 2011.
+- In males, myeloma is the 15th most common cancer in the UK, with around 2,800 cases diagnosed in 2012.

-- Around 4 out of 10 myeloma cases occur in people aged 75 and over.
+- More than 4 in 10 (43%) of cases of myeloma are diagnosed in people aged 75 and over.

 - In Europe, around 39,000 new cases of myeloma were estimated to have been diagnosed in 2012.
 The UK incidence rate is ninth highest in Europe for males and eight highest for females.